 The Therapist Neurodiversity Collective believes that Disability Rights are Civil Rights:

-We recognize the social injustice of structural racism and unconscious biases surrounding disabled and neurodivergent marginalized populations and we affirm that working within the disability rights movement requires us to advocate for, and join forces with neurodivergent members of marginalized groups to persevere for justice for all.
-The Therapist Neurodiversity Collective recognizes that all forms of systemic oppression and structural violence, including but not limited to racism, sexism, homophobia, transphobia, ableism, classism, ageism, antisemitism, Islamophobia, anti-immigrant bias and white supremacy cause significant harm to personally impacted members of neurodivergent and acquired neurodivergent communities.
+Intersectionality highlights the complexities of a neurodivergent person’s lived experiences of marginalization, inequality, and power structures, going well beyond disability.
+We recognize the social injustice of structural racism and unconscious biases surrounding disabled and neurodivergent marginalized populations and we affirm that working within the disability rights movement requires us to advocate for, and join forces with all members of marginalized groups to persevere for justice for all.
+The Therapist Neurodiversity Collective recognizes that all forms of systemic oppression and structural violence, including but not limited to racism, sexism, homophobia, transphobia, ableism, classism, ageism, antisemitism, Islamophobia, anti-immigrant bias, and white supremacy personally impact and cause harm and trauma to members of neurodivergent communities, and acquired neurodivergence communities with intersectional backgrounds.

 Ohio State University’s Kirwan Institute for the Study of Race and Ethnicity defines implicit bias as “the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.”
 Research shows that as therapists, our biases may predict our clinical decisions, including diagnostic decisions and therapy approaches, more than we realize.
 As licensed, credentialed therapists, we can contribute to, be a part of, or participate in structural racism, even inadvertently.
-Therefore, Therapist Neurodiversity Collective believes it is important to work diligently to educate ourselves as well as our Collective therapist members about environmental and sociocultural influences that impact our practices, including implicit or unconscious clinician biases surrounding people of color.
+Therapist Neurodiversity Collective believes it is important to work diligently to educate ourselves as well as our Collective therapist members about environmental and sociocultural influences that impact our practices, including implicit or unconscious clinician biases surrounding people of color.
+Interweaving intersectionality into our practice framework is a continuing process of self-reflection and self-critique where we not only own up to our unearned privilege and acknowledge our biases but actively work towards eliminating social and structural barriers for marginalized people.
 We pledge to actively address the significant identified problem of under-identification of neurodivergent diagnosis, and over-identification of diagnosis of disruptive behavior disorders in people of color, all of which limit equitable access to therapy, and other supportive services.

 The Therapist Neurodiversity Collective commits to peer and interdisciplinary team education and advocacy in our practices and work environments regarding structural racism and unconscious biases in private practice, medical and educational settings.
 We pledge to serve and advocate for all marginalized neurodivergent and disabled clients, students, and patients to have the inherent rights of civil liberties, dignity, self-advocacy, self-determination, and equitable access.